oracle/python-oracledb/doc/src/user_guide/tuning.rst

   see
   :ref:`Session Callbacks for Setting Pooled Connection State <sessioncallback>`.

   Make use of efficient python-oracledb functions.
 For example, to insert multiple rows use :meth:`Cursor.executemany()` instead of :meth:`Cursor.execute()`.
+Another example is to fetch data directly as :ref:`data frames <dataframeformat>` when working with packages like Pandas and NumPy.

 * Tune your SQL statements.
 See the `SQL Tuning Guide
   <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=TGSQL>`__.